robAndrewCarter/process_800_cell_chip/README.md

-# Process the 800 cell IFC from Fluidigm

-The fluidigm 800-cell IFC for the C1 has both barcodes and UMIs in read 1, whereas read 2 contains the actual sequence of a polyadenylated RNA.
+# Process  barcoded sequencing libraris with UMIs

+This script processes libraries that contain cell barcodes and UMIs in one read, and 3' sequences in the other.
 This script parses read1, generating cell-specific fastq files for read2 with UMIs appended to the read headers in read2.
-These Each demultiplexed sample in then aligned to a reference genome using STAR () and PCR duplicates are removed using UMI-tools (Smith **et al.** 2017).
+These Each demultiplexed sample in then aligned to a reference genome using STAR (Dobin *et al.*, 2013) and PCR duplicates are removed using UMI-tools (Smith *et al.* 2017).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+For usage, use

+`process_800_cell_chip.py -h`

 ### Prerequisites